flipfloppy1/gomine/README.md

 # gomine
-A Minesweeper project that I'm using to learn Go.
+A Minesweeper project that I used to learn Go.

 ## Building
 First, [install Go](https://go.dev/doc/install).